ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC replies to the Client with a Version Response, whose payload payload contains the group keying material version number, encoded as a CBOR integer.

-## Request to Leave the Group  ## {#ssec-req-leave}
+## Group Leaving  ## {#ssec-group-leaving}

 A node can actively request to leave the group.
-In this case, the Client MUST send a CoAP POST request to the /ace-group/gid/node at the KDC (where gid is the group identifier) using the protected channel established with ACE, mentioned in {{key-distr}}.
-The payload of this Leave Request is empty.
+In this case, the Client MUST send a CoAP POST request to the endpoint /ace-group/gid/node at the KDC (where gid is the group identifier) using the protected channel established with ACE, mentioned in {{key-distr}}.
+The specific format and content of the payload of the Group Leaving request is specified by the application profile.

 <!-- Jim 13-07: Section 5.2 - What is the message to leave - can I leave one scope but not another?
 Can I just give up a role?